 7. Utorda Beach

 The best part about this beach is that there are hardly any visitors to the beach.
-The only people on the beach are the ones staying at the popular Planet Hollywood resort and the handful of locals looking for a quiet uncrowded beach.
-There are a few shacks on the beach as well, but again, they’re never crowded.
+The only people on the beach are the ones staying at the popular Planet Hollywood Resort and the handful of locals looking for a quiet uncrowded beach.
+There are a few beach shacks as well, but again, they’re never crowded.

 8. Cabo de Rama Beach